The Cabin (On a Lake)

 On the road leading down to the path to our cabin

-Alaska RR – back then you could flag the train down in between stations to get on and off
+Alaska RR — you didn’t need a station; back then you could just flag the train down to ride.

 Ruthie and me